Skip to content

 Share

 Most content about SAP Commerce Cloud implementations reads like a vendor brochure.
-This post is different.
-It covers what actually happens in a project — the decisions that matter, the phases that take longer than expected, and the patterns that separate smooth implementations from painful ones.
+This isn’t that.
+I want to walk through what actually happens in a project: the decisions that matter, the phases that take longer than anyone budgets for, and the patterns that separate a crisp go-live from a painful one.

 SAP has been a Leader in the Gartner Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News Center, 2025).
+Neat track record.
 But being a market leader doesn’t make implementations easy.
 83% of data migration projects exceed their budgets or schedules (Bloor Group, 2023).
-The difference between the 17% that succeed and the rest comes down to preparation, architecture decisions, and execution discipline.
+The difference between the 17% that succeed and the rest?
+Preparation, architecture decisions, and execution discipline.

 SAP Commerce Cloud Implementation PhasesFour connected phases: Discovery (2-4 weeks) covers architecture, requirements, and team setup.
 Build (6-16 weeks) covers data models, storefront, and business logic in iterative sprints.
 Integration (4-8 weeks, overlaps with build) covers ERP, PIM, payment, and shipping connections.
 Go-Live (3-4 weeks) covers UAT, performance testing, data migration, and cutover.
 Source: Spadoom project methodology.Implementation PhasesTypical SAP Commerce Cloud project timelineDiscovery2–4 weeksArchitectureRequirementsBuild6–16 weeksData models, storefrontIterative sprintsIntegration4–8 weeksERP, PIM, paymentOverlaps with buildGo-Live3–4 weeksUAT, perf testingData migration← Integration typically overlaps with later build sprints →Total timeline: 3–9 months depending on scopeFranke: 90 days (SAP Quality Award) | Most mid-size: 4–6 monthsSource: Spadoom project methodology (2019–2025)